anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 a.
 SFC orchestrator creates the SFs with help of VNF MANO or CNF MANO.

 b.
-SFC Rendere attaches the SFC aware interfaces at SFs to enable Service plane
+SFC Renderer attaches the SFC aware interfaces at SFs to enable Service plane

 c.
 NFVO boots up the relevant SF configurations at SF.
 > **Note:** These steps are optional, if SFC orchestrator disovers that SFs are already created and existing.